mctery/SmartFarm-vite-api/README.md

 ## API Routes

-### `GET /api/sensors/device/type/:id/:type/:version?`
+### `GET /api/sensors/device/type/:id/:type`

 Retrieve sensor data for a device by sensor type.
-When the optional `version` parameter is supplied, the result will be filtered to sensors matching that version.
+Sensors are returned for the specified device and sensor type.

 ## Environment Variables